The Triumph

 "And his servants shall serve him.
 And they shall see his face." - Apocalypse 22:3-4

 Exile ends in worship.
-The goal of salvation is not merely escape from error, but communion with God in the heavenly liturgy.
-This chapter keeps that final goal visible so the faithful do not reduce Catholic life to controversy.
+The goal of salvation is not merely escape from error, nor survival through controversy, nor even vindication against wolves.
+The goal is communion with God in the heavenly liturgy.

-Apocalypse reveals worship centered on the Lamb.
-Hebrews reveals Christ as eternal High Priest.
-The Eucharistic mystery on earth participates in this heavenly reality.
+Apocalypse reveals worship centered on the Lamb.[1]
+Hebrews reveals Christ as the eternal High Priest.[2]
+The Eucharistic mystery on earth participates already in that heavenly reality.

 Scripture therefore teaches: